The UK spends less on medicines than other European countries, which means UK patients don’t always get the widest range of treatments available.

 For over 70 years, our industry has worked with the UK government to ensure the NHS gets the best possible value from the medicines it uses, while industry gets a return on the huge investments needed to develop new treatments.

 The latest example of how this happens is the 2024 Voluntary Scheme for Branded Medicines Pricing and Access (VPAG), which was agreed to ensure the NHS did not overspend its allocated branded medicines budget, even if it ended up using more medicines than forecast.
-To prevent NHS overspend, companies agreed to pay for branded medicines used by the NHS above a set level.
+To prevent NHS overspending, companies agreed to pay for branded medicines used by the NHS above a set level.